 - Ventilated, self-adjusting nose bridge

-- Wide pro-cut lens for expanded coverage and protection
+- Wide pro-cut lens technology for expanded coverage and protection

 - Amplifies the white of the ball and enhances the contours of the greens